DavidHe1127/Mr.He_HandBook/Cloud,Tooling/ec2_ebs.md

 The instance metadata service does not require internet access. `169.254.0.0/16` is a reserved ip block and it is used for local, internal communication.

+### EBS

+It's a 2-step process to use a non-root volume.
+It needs to be attached to your instance first during instance launch and then mount it from within that instance.

+See [Mount your attached ebs volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html) for more details.

 ### Best Practice